 \subsection{Hashtag co-occurrence network as a conspiracy theory umbrella}

 The global hashtag co-occurrence network ($1000$-core) was constructed using the base dataset.
-The resulting network is illustrated in Fig. \ref{fig:QAnon_neighbor_hashtagNT} ($n=336$).
-This visualises the whole image of the topic landscape for QAnon conspiracy theory in the context of the COVID-19 infodemic, as the base dataset includes multiple languages and diverse COVID-19 topics.
+The resulting network is illustrated in Fig.~\ref{fig:QAnon_neighbor_hashtagNT} ($n=336$).
+This visualises a topic landscape for QAnon conspiracy theory in the context of the COVID-19 infodemic, as the base dataset includes multiple languages and diverse COVID-19 topics.
 Here, we see that the three most popular topics are `US politics', `News' and `Daily life'.
 Furthermore, \#QAnon has even co-occurred with human rights hashtags, such as `\#LGBT' ($k=1,418$), `\#METOO' ($k=1,073$) and `\#BLACKLIVESMATTER' ($k=6,390$), which is consistent with \cite{Hannah_2021}.
-Note that $k$ denotes degree (i.e., number of occurrences).
-The co-occurrence patterns of popular hashtags can reflect the topical diversity of QAnon conspiracy theory, which consequently facilitates greater exposures to users (especially to swing users) amid the pandemic.
+Note that $k$ denotes degree or the number of occurrences.
+The co-occurrence patterns of popular hashtags can reflect the topical diversity of QAnon conspiracy theory, which consequently facilitates greater exposures to users amidst the pandemic.

-Furthermore, we find an isolated cluster (class 1) of Japanese hashtags in left-bottom in Fig.~\ref{fig:QAnon_neighbor_hashtagNT}, which is related to JAnon, QAnon's Japanese counter-part.
-JAnon users also believe that (former) President Trump is a hero in the fight against the Deep State.
-We also find topical relations between QAnon and France (French language tweets, class 9), Spain (Spanish language tweets, class 7) ,and Italy(Italian language tweets, class 4) topics, which proves that QAnon is becoming a global conspiracy theory topic, especially in Western countries.
-In addition, the religion hashtags relevant to the `apocalypse' Trump supporters believe in were connected to \#QAnon.
+Furthermore, we can see an isolated cluster (class 1) of Japanese hashtags at the bottom-left of Fig.~\ref{fig:QAnon_neighbor_hashtagNT}, which is related to J-Anon, QAnon's Japanese counterpart.
+JAnon users also believe that (former) President Trump is a hero in the fight against the ``Deep State''.
+We also find topical relations between QAnon and France (French language tweets, class 9), Spain (Spanish language tweets, class 7) , and Italy(Italian language tweets, class 4) topics, which proves that QAnon is becoming a global conspiracy theory topic, especially in Western countries.
+This finding supports the previous research, which suggested that the QAnon conspiracy theory originated from local niche communities including 4chan and 8chan, and then migrated to become a globally influential conspiracy theory \cite{aliapoulios2021gospel}.
+In addition, the religious hashtags relevant to the `apocalypse' that Trump supporters believe in were connected to \#QAnon.
 They believed that Trump was sent by God \cite{armor_pf_god}.
-In actuality, there is a tweet mentioning `Armor of God ^^21 ^^21 \space \#qanon \space\#wearethenewsnow\space \#factsmatter\space \#wwg1wga \space\#wakeupamerica \space\#covid-19 \space\#unitednot'.
+In actuality, there is a tweet mentioning `Armor of God ! ! \space \#qanon \space \#wearethenewsnow \space \#factsmatter \space \#wwg1wga \space \#wakeupamerica \space \#covid-19 \space \#unitednot'.